OMR-Research/MeasureDetector/README.md

 If you just want to test this project, head over to the [Demo](MeasureDetector/demo/) folder for more information.

+You may also want to check out the self-contained [Deep Optical Measure Detector](https://github.com/cemfi/measure-detector), which wraps this project into a standalone Docker container and provides a beautiful web-application that takes images and creates annotated images, as well as [MEI](https://music-encoding.org/) files.

 ## Install required libraries

 - Python 3.6 or 3.7